mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/ldap.html.md

 ## <a id="enldap"></a>Enabling LDAP Authentication with STARTTLS and TLS

-To enable STARTTLS with the TLS protocol, in the pg\_hba.conf file, add an `ldap` line and specify the `ldaptls` parameter with the value `true`.
+To enable STARTTLS with the TLS protocol, in the pg\_hba.conf file, add an `ldap` line and specify the `ldaptls` parameter with the value 1.
 The default port is 389.
 In this example, the authentication method parameters include the `ldaptls` parameter.

 ```
-ldap ldapserver=myldap.com ldaptls=true ldapprefix="uid=" ldapsuffix=",ou=People,dc=example,dc=com"
+ldap ldapserver=myldap.com ldaptls=1 ldapprefix="uid=" ldapsuffix=",ou=People,dc=example,dc=com"
 ```

 Specify a non-default port with the `ldapport` parameter.
 In this example, the authentication method includes the `ldaptls` parameter and the `ldapport` parameter to specify the port 500.

 ```
-ldap ldapserver=myldap.com ldaptls=true ldapport=500 ldapprefix="uid=" ldapsuffix=",ou=People,dc=example,dc=com"
+ldap ldapserver=myldap.com ldaptls=1 ldapport=500 ldapprefix="uid=" ldapsuffix=",ou=People,dc=example,dc=com"
 ```

 ## <a id="enldapauth"></a>Enabling LDAP Authentication with a Secure Connection and TLS/SSL